grodansparadis/can4vscp-frankfurt-eth/README.md

 ![](./images/pcbway.png)

-PCB's for this project has been sponsored by [PCBWay](https://www.pcbway.com/).
+Prototype PCB's for this project has been sponsored by [PCBWay](https://www.pcbway.com/).
 We can really recommend this service if you need high quality PCB's.

 ## Schema